Sessions

 Getting ready for Digilab TO: What is it?

-Introduction on Digilab TO (as submitted OR as awarded project).
-Presentations on individual experiences with data infrastructure and key points where synergy betweens institutes can be expected.
-General outcomes expected: - information on the project Digilab TO, - stimulated engagement, building a strong network for applied research.
+This session gives an introduction to Digilab TO.
+Presenters from different Dutch applied research institutes (TNO, Deltares, WUR etc.) highlight challenges and chances related to data infrastructure.
+Next, key points are discussed where synergy betweens institutes can be expected.
+General outcomes expected: 1) information on the project Digilab TO, 2) stimulated engagement, building a strong network for applied research.

 11:30-12:30 in Kernhem 4